Skip to main content

 3. Optimize Flush Interval

-// Adjust interval according to latency requirements
+// Adjust interval based on latency requirements

 // Low latency configuration